iPaoloTM/ChemicalBingo/README.md

 **Local usage**

-To start the game, first startup the server
+Once cloned the git, to start the game, first startup the server

  ```  http-server ```